 Typical RF CSA Mesh Network Configuration

 RF CSA mesh network systems are employed to transmit data regarding events such as fires, medical emergencies, home invasions, dangerous carbon monoxide levels, and other urgent circumstances, as well as check-in and status messages.
 In the United States, for example, these mesh network systems use the 460-470 MHz frequency range and operate with frequencies as specified in Table 1.
 Globally, RF CSA mesh networks operate in frequency range of 450-470 MHz.
-In the United States these RF CSA systems monitor at least 470 000 homes, businesses and government facilities to report fires, medical emergencies, home invasions and other urgent circumstances, allowing central stations to alert first responders.
-The alarm panel in the protected premise receives input regarding an emergency condition, and activates a dedicated radio on one of the centre frequencies shown in Table 2 to relay wireless alarm signals via the mesh network to the central station, which can use this data to coordinate a response by the relevant public safety personnel.
+In the United States these RF CSA systems monitor at least 470 000 homes, businesses, and government facilities to report fires, medical emergencies, home invasions and other urgent circumstances, allowing central stations to alert first responders.
+The alarm panel in the protected premise receives input regarding an emergency condition and activates a dedicated radio on one of the centre frequencies shown in Table 2 to relay wireless alarm signals via the mesh network to the central station, which can use this data to coordinate a response by the relevant public safety personnel.
 At least 200 000 alarm radios in this band are used in many other countries, with some operating in the UHF band and some operating in the VHF band, depending on the spectrum allocation of the relevant administration.

 RF CSA systems use mesh network technology to relay burglar and fire alarms as well as housekeeping messages to IP link stations (sometimes called concentrator nodes) or to the central station.
 Due to the nature of the networks, received signal strengths may be less than ideal, hence the interference criteria are based on the minimum discernible signal.
 An image of a typical RF CSA transceiver appears in Figure 2.